 All applicants for participation in ASX Clear (Futures) are provided with a comprehensive application pack, which includes information regarding key requirements of the facilities.
-Applicants are provided with access to the Operating Rules, Procedures and Guidance Notes via the ASX website, as well as publicly available information about the facilities, services and participation requirements.
-When ASX Clear (Futures) has completed an initial assessment of an application, the applicant is also invited to attend formal 'on boarding' meetings with the Compliance, CRM and Operations departments to discuss key areas of importance for participants.
+Applicants have access to the Operating Rules, Procedures and Guidance Notes via the ASX website, as well as other publicly available information about the facilities, services and participation requirements.
+When ASX Clear (Futures) has completed an initial assessment of an application, the applicant is also invited to attend formal 'on boarding' meetings with the Compliance, CRPM and Operations departments to discuss key areas of importance for participants.

-As part of the formal admission process, the applicant must provide supporting evidence of its capacity to comply with the rules.
+As part of the formal admission process, the applicant is required to certify that it has resources and processes in place to comply with its obligations under the applicable Operating Rules and Procedures (see CCP Standard 17.2).
 This is reviewed and discussed with the applicant prior to approving admission.
-An applicant is required to certify that it has resources and processes in place to comply with its obligations under the applicable Operating Rules and Procedures (see CCP Standard 17.2).
-When reviewing the submissions, or otherwise at any time following admission, the applicant must be able to demonstrate, to the satisfaction of ASX, the basis on which the certification is, or was, provided.
+During ASX's review of the application, or otherwise at any time following admission, the applicant must be able to demonstrate, to the satisfaction of ASX, the basis on which the certification is, or was, provided.

-Where ASX becomes aware or suspects that a participant lacks a satisfactory understanding of the Operating Rules and Procedures, or the risks of participation, ASX will generally work collaboratively with the participant to educate them on their obligations.
+Where ASX becomes aware or suspects that a participant lacks a satisfactory understanding of the Operating Rules and Procedures or the risks of participation, ASX will generally work collaboratively with the participant to educate them on their obligations.
 ASX may become aware of issues through its routine risk monitoring activities or through its regular discussions with participants.
 Examples of matters that might raise concerns are if a participant was slow in making required payments, or had a high frequency of intraday margin calls arising from delays in the intraday allocation of client positions.
-Steps available to ASX to address serious matters may include: ASX Clear (Futures) calling for AIM or additional cover from the participant; requiring the participant to hold additional capital; requiring the participant to remediate the weakness; imposing conditions on participation; or requiring that the participant appoint an independent expert to assist with the remediation task (see also CCP Standard 16.5).
+Steps available to ASX Clear (Futures) to address serious matters include: calling for AIM from the participant; requiring the participant to hold additional capital; requiring the participant to remediate the weakness; imposing conditions on participation; or requiring that the participant appoint an independent expert to assist with the remediation task (see also CCP Standard 16.5).